intel/nauta/docs/user-guide/actions/launch.md

 # launch Command

-The `launch` command launches a browser for Web UI or TensorBoard.
-The following main topics are discussed in this section:
+Use the `launch` command to launch a browser for Web UI or TensorBoard.
+This main command also includes the following subcommands:

 - [webui Subcommand](#webui-subcommand)
 - [tensorboard Subcommand](#tensorboard-subcommand)